The Essential Johnny Cash (1992 album)

-The Essential Johnny Cash 1955–1983 is a three-disc compilation album containing Johnny Cash's material from 1955–1983.
+The Essential Johnny Cash 1955–1983 is a three-disc compilation album containing Johnny Cash's material from 1955 to 1983.
 It was originally released in 1992 by Sony Music, as part of its Columbia Country Classics series, as a long box set containing three individually-cased discs.
 Later pressings would be housed in a single, standard-side 3-disc jewel case.